- Find Your Major

 The program prepares students for a variety of professional goals: curriculum generalists and specialists, curriculum coordinators, K-20 curriculum leaders, professors of education and teacher educators, curriculum designers and evaluators, curriculum materials writers, educational administrators at various levels, as well as educational leaders in social and cultural organizations.

-The Ph.D. in Curriculum Studies degree option is a 69 hour (minimum) program with coursework in teaching and learning in social, cultural, historical, and economic contexts, inquiry and research, curriculum, and a cognate area tailored for the individual interests of students.
-All students take a qualifying exam over the program and complete original research in the form of a Doctoral Dissertation.
+The Ph.D. in Curriculum Studies degree is a 63 hour (minimum) program with courses as common core, inquiry and research, specialization, and a cognate area tailored for the individual interests of students.
+All students take a qualifying exam over the program, pass a dissertation proposal, and complete original research in the form of a Doctoral Dissertation.